 The lack of comprehensive, reliable data on the contemporary dietary intakes of individuals in LLMIC hinders the ability to determine nutritional adequacy of intakes and provide timely intervention in these settings.
 Inherent logistical challenges (e.g. geography, infrastructure) within these settings combined with the resource-intensive nature of the dietary assessment methods commonly used (e.g. interviewer-administered 24-hour recalls and direct observation with weighing of food) can be time and cost prohibitive to regular use, further compounding this problem.
 In addition, due to a lack of skilled workers in LLMIC, regular and ongoing surveillance of nutritional adequacy of dietary intakes of individuals is often reliant on external organizations and individuals to undertake these activities.

-The VISIDA system consists of:
+The VISIDA system currently comprises:

 1. A smartphone app (Android OS) for the collection of intake and recipe data via images and voice recordings (or as a text description) before and following eating occasions and food preparation.
 Breastfeeding occasion data can also be collected as a frequency.
 Intake data can be collected for a single person or multiple individuals with the same household (e.g. mother and her child/ren).
 The app is designed for individuals to collect their intake and/or for others in their household and has several features to support use by individuals with low literacy levels.
 The app may also be used by field workers or research assistants to capture intake on behalf of others in scenarios where observation is already occurring.

 2. An offline data visualization and annotation program (Windows OS) for use in the field to review and annotate data collected via the smartphone app in settings where access to the internet may be limited.
 The annotated data is exported and uploaded into the web-based platform for analysis.
 This is an optional component designed to optimize data quality.